Henderson Police Target Impaired Drivers and Riders

 PLEASE CONTACT ROD PENA, (702) 267-4775

-As part of Joining Forces, a statewide law enforcement program, agencies will work together in an effort to make roadways safer through increased patrol saturation, specifically targeting impaired drivers and riders.
+As part of Joining Forces, a statewide law enforcement program, agencies will work together in an effort to make roadways safer through increased patrol saturation, specifically looking for impaired drivers and riders.

-With 4th of July festivities taking place tomorrow, Henderson Police are urging all those celebrating to use a designated sober driver, taxi or a ride sharing company to avoid the potentially devastating impacts of drunk driving.
+With an extended weekend coming up due to the Labor Day holiday, Henderson Police are urging party goers to use a designated sober driver, taxi or other ride sharing service to avoid the devastating impact of drunk or impaired driving.

-With the recent changes to marijuana laws, Henderson Police also want to remind citizens that laws prohibiting operating a vehicle while under the influence of marijuana have not changed and will be strictly enforced.
+With changes to marijuana laws, Henderson Police want to remind citizens that laws prohibiting operating a motor vehicle while under the influence of marijuana have not changed and will be strictly enforced.

 # # #